Are you wondering how to grow curry leaves at home?

 If you decided to grow your curry leaves indoor, it would be best to increase the container’s size slowly every year since the plant is growing in it.

 If you decide to grow your curry leaves in your garden during the warmer months of the year.
 You need to make sure that the leaves are getting enough sunlight but make sure to watch out for sun burning problems especially if the temperature goes over a hundred degrees Fahrenheit.

 How To Grow Your Curry Plants From Seeds

 The best way to spread the curry leaves is by seed.
 You should put in mind that the seedlings will take a year or a couple of years to become well established.

 While they are still young, it would be best to prune and pinch them to ensure that the plant will have multiple branches, which will then give you a lot of leaves to harvest.

 Now if you decided to propagate from the curry’s seed, it would be best to remove the hard outer shell to help the plant to germinate quickly.
 Just make sure that you are using a fresh batch of seeds.

 Just make sure that you are buying the right lead since there is a curry plant being sold which is different from a curry leaf.
-When purchasing, make sure you are purchasing a Murraya koenigii which is a curry leaf.
+When purchasing, make sure you are purchasing a Murraya koenigii plant.

 These are the ways on how to grow curry leaves.
-Of course, for you to ensure that they will grow healthily.
+Of course, for you to ensure that they will grow healthy.
 You need to know how you can take good care of them.